It is a minimally invasive procedure in which a thin plastic tube is inserted into the pleural space.

-Thicker pleural effusions, such as those associated with some pneumonia, may not drain easily through the thoracentesis needle.
+Thicker pleural effusions may not drain quickly through the thoracentesis needle, such as those associated with some pneumonia.
 In these cases, a tube thoracostomy may be necessary.

 Thoracentesis is performed under local anesthesia by a doctor in a hospital or operating room on the same day.
-Before the procedure, you can expect to have a chest X-ray, CT scan, or ultrasound of your chest.
+Before the procedure, you can expect to have a chest X-ray, CT scan, or chest ultrasound.

 Blood tests are used to confirm that your blood is clotting normally.
-Thoracentesis can be done during a hospital stay or as an outpatient procedure, which means you can go home afterward.
+Thoracentesis can be done during a hospital stay or as an outpatient procedure so that you can go home afterward.

-When you arrive for the procedure, you will be asked to change into a hospital gown.
-You will sit on the edge of an armless chair or on a bed.
-A technician will help you bend forward so that your arms and head rest on a small table in front of you.
+You will be asked to change into a hospital gown when you arrive for the procedure.
+You will sit on the edge of an armless chair or a bed.
+A technician will help you bend forward so that your arms and headrest are on a small table in front of you.

-It is important to remain as still as possible during the procedure.
+It is essential to remain as still as possible during the procedure.
 The technician will clean the skin on your side and back with an antiseptic, which may feel cold.

-Your doctor will check the preparations and give you an injection of a local anesthetic.
+Your doctor will check the preparations and give you a local anesthetic injection.
 You can expect the injection to sting, but only for a moment.
 A small area of your back, between your ribs, will go numb.